Summary

 Literature

-Prior to the course you will get access to mandatory and optional readings via your personal Atrium log-in.
+Prior to the course you will get access to 2 publications via your personal Atrium profile.

-Please familiarize yourself with the mandatory readings before starting the course.
+Please read the publications before starting the course.

 Prerequisites